webdevops/TYPO3-metaseo/Documentation/DeveloperManual/Index.rst

 =============================================   ==========================================================   ======================
 TypoScript Node                                 Description                                                  Type
 =============================================   ==========================================================   ======================
+plugin.metaseo.pageTitle.caching                Enables caching of page title.                               *boolean*
+                                                If the page is fully cacheable you don't have to enable this option.
+                                                If you use USER_INTs and one USER plugin changes page title (eg. via Connector) than this is not working because the output of the USER plugin is cached and the Connctor not called again with the second hit.
+                                                The caching fixes that issue.

 plugin.metaseo.pageTitle.stdWrap.before         Manipulation of the raw page title                           *stdWrap*
                                                 (before MetaSEO processing)